ocpi/ocpi/OCPI.md

 Subscription to updates allows the caller to specify an endpoint address that will receive pushed messages.
 This endpoint needs to implement the NDR specified interface in order to receive messages correctly.
 Guaranteed message delivery may or may not be implemented, that is a decision up to the parties involved.
 Guaranteed message delivery SHOULD NOT put additional requirements or changes on the specified NDR format.

-### Find Charge points
+### Find Charge location
 #### request
-Fetch a series of charge points given a number of search criteria.
+Fetch a series of charge locations given a number of search criteria.

 Available search criteria: